 In addition to conventional training, community members shared that they were sponsoring employees’ access to meditation apps like Balance and Headspace.
 “We've hosted and continue to host company-wide meditations and we will be releasing one-year access to all employees to a meditation app.
 We've also gathered a list of resources employees can leverage that come from our payroll provider, health insurance carriers, and third parties we researched,” said Carla Mariotti, People Operations Senior Manager at Motherly.

 3. Encourage employees to disconnect.

 We all know that taking time off is important — hence the term “mental health day.”
 But getting employees to actually take a break isn’t just a matter of giving them the option.
 Pandemic or not, HR teams and managers need to actively encourage teams to make use of a benefit that’s seldom used to its full potential.

-“We’re encouraging team members to take a day or two every other week or so, asking them to completely unplug and shut off notifications to really be able to take a break, even if they can't travel far,” said Britney Pierini, Head of Employee Experience and DI&B at Bread.
+“We’re encouraging team members to take a day or two every other week or so, asking them to completely unplug and shut off notifications to really be able to take a break, even if they can't travel far,” said Britney Pierini, Global Director of Workplace Experience + Design at Harness.
 Companies had a variety of ways of doing just that, be it through manager conversations, “use it or lose it” PTO policies, and even enforcing new company-wide holidays.